matsengrp/cft/README.md

 If you're not at the Hutch, setting up such a cluster is _way_ out of scope for this document, but if you're inspired, good luck figuring it out!

-## Executing CFTWeb
+## Visualization

-Once the data is built, you can consume the fruits of this labor by passing the data off to the cftweb application.
+Once the data is built, you can consume the fruits of this labor by passing the data off to [Olmsted](https://github.com/matsengrp/olmsted).
-For instructions on doing this please see the [cftweb](https://github.com/matsengrp/cftweb) repository.